cholman17/FoodEase/README.md

 # FoodEase
-Applied Data Science (Python) — finding if, how, and where a crisis is happening
+Applied Data Science (Python) — finding if, how, and where a crisis is happening.